 There’s no shortcut in building your subscriber list.
 It takes time, effort, and patience.
 You can jumpstart your database by offering “bonus” content.
 Let’s say you have a “Beginner’s Guide to Ecommerce” blog post.
 Anyone can access this guide, but if they want a more advanced reading with additional tools and resources, then they have to subscribe to you.

-Another way of building an email list is offering incentives through referral programs.
+Another way of building an email list is by offering incentives through referral programs.
 You can convert existing customers to brand advocates.
-Every successful referral means more subscriber to send your campaigns to.
+Every successful referral means more subscribers to send your campaigns to.